Practical-ASP-NET/BlazorTailwindTemplate/README.md

 dotnet new --install .
 ```

+In this example we instruct `dotnet` to look in the current folder (`.`) for any templates and install any it finds.

+It should find the `.template.config` folder which instructs it that this is a template for it to install.

 ## Spin up a new project using the template

 Once you have the template installed it will show up in the list of templates for `dotnet new`.